Lucia Aldana

-Carmen Lucía Aldana Roldán (born March 9, 1992, in Cali) is a Colombian model and holds the title of Miss Colombia 2012.
+Carmen Lucía Aldana Roldán (born March 9, 1992, in Cali) is a Colombian model and beauty pageant titleholder who won the title of Miss Colombia 2012.
 Aldana represented Colombia in Miss Universe 2013.
 She was the last Colombian delegate of the Miss Universe 1st Colombian drought, as her successor as Miss Colombia, Paulina Vega, won the title as Miss Universe 2014.

 Early life

-Aldana grew up in Samanes de Guadalupe a low middle-class neighborhood in Cali, Valle del Cauca, Colombia, and is the daughter of Maria Consuelo Roldan de Aldana (A Housewife) and Hector Aldana (A lawyer) she is the youngest of five children.
+Aldana grew up in Samanes de Guadalupe a low middle-class neighborhood in Cali, Valle del Cauca, Colombia, and is the daughter of Maria Consuelo Roldan de Aldana (a housewife) and Hector Aldana (a lawyer) she is the youngest of five children.
 Aldana graduated from public school Instituto Tecnico Industrial.
 She was raised Catholic but since 2003 when she was 11 years she and her family became members of a Protestant church called Avivando La Fe in Cali, Colombia.
 Aldana identifies herself as Protestant.

 Education

 She attended Universidad Autonoma de Occidente up until she won; she was studying her last year of Journalism.
 One of her bigger dreams is to be the Producer and Director of a TV show.